 Please note: Udemy is not able to provide tax help or give any advice about what to include in your tax form submission.
 This guide is intended to help answer common questions that Udemy instructors might have about their obligation to submit tax documentation.

-- Do all instructors have to submit their tax form?
+- Do all instructors have to submit their tax forms?
 Regardless of their country of citizenship?

-- What do I need to do?
-How do I submit my tax forms?
+- How do I submit my tax forms?

 - How do I know which form to submit?

 - What happens if I don’t submit a form?